broadinstitute/polyphonia/README.md

 Note that the loci listed in the heterozygosity table will be filtered according to the [allele filtering thresholds](#allele-filtering-thresholds) provided by `--min-readcount` and `--min-maf`.
 Not all alleles will be included in sample comparisons.

 If a non-zero minimum readcount is set by [`--min-depth`](#position-inclusion-thresholds), then each heterozygosity table must be accompanied by a read depth table provided by [`--read-depths`](#position-inclusion-thresholds).
 If within-sample diversity files are provided as heterozygosity tables or vcf files without any accompanying read depth tables, then [`--min-depth`](#position-inclusion-thresholds) is set to 0.
+If [`--min-depth`](#position-inclusion-thresholds) is non-zero and at least one read depth table is provided, then any heterozygosity tables without a corresponding read depth table are excluded.

 You can view example heterozygosity tables here: [USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt) and [USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt).